 By recognising the signs of nerve pain in the heel, seeking a proper assessment, and addressing the underlying cause, you can return to walking, running, and enjoying life without persistent discomfort.

-If heel pain is holding you back, book an appointment with ModPod Podiatry today—because the right diagnosis makes all the difference.
+If heel pain is holding you back, book an appointment with ModPod Podiatry today — call us on (02) 9960 3981 or book online at your nearest Sydney clinic in Dee Why, Mosman, Rose Bay, North Ryde, or the CBD.
+The right diagnosis makes all the difference.